harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/Commitment-orchestrator/RDS.md

 Additionally, the fear of overprovisioning may cause organizations to under-commit, sacrificing potential long-term savings.

-Lastly, manually management of RIs can become a time-consuming and error-prone task, especially as infrastructure grows in complexity.
+Lastly, manual management of RIs can become a time-consuming and error-prone task, especially as infrastructure grows in complexity.
 For Reserved Instance (RI) management, automation is important.
 Automated systems can continuously monitor RI usage and optimize commitments based on real-time data, ensuring RIs are neither over nor underutilized.
 This reduces the chances of overspending and enhances cost savings by adjusting resources dynamically to meet current demand.

 Additionally, automation improves scalability and agility.
 When managing resources manually, scaling up or down to meet demand can be slow and reactive, potentially leading to lost revenue or user dissatisfaction.
 Automated systems, however, can respond instantly to usage fluctuations, scaling resources efficiently and cost-effectively.